International Business BSBA

 Shawkat M. Hammoudeh, PhD (University of Kansas).
 Professor.
 Energy economics, environmental economics, financial economics.

 Yanliu Huang, PhD (The Wharton School, University of Pennsylvania).
 Associate Professor.
-Consumer n-store decision making, consumer planning, health marketing, memory and learning.
+Consumer n-store decision making, consumer planning, new technology in marketing, consumer welfare.

 Ohyun Kwon, PhD (University of Wisconsin, Madison).
 Assistant Professor.
 International trade and trade agreements.